sckott/talks/scioclimate/index.md

 <br><br><br><br>
 <center>
-## Data is key to backing up arguments about many things (e.g., climate change)
+## Data can be important to backing up arguments about climate change
 </center>

 ---

 <br><br><br><br>
 <center>
-## But how can getting/manipulating/visualizing data be incorporated into a workflow?
+`## But how can getting/manipulating/visualizing data be incorporated into a workflow?
 </center>

 ---